aitor-ibarguren/ros2_rag/README.md

     ANSWER:
     ```

+    The service also returns the context chunks obtainer from the retriever to improve interpretability and facilitate debugging.

 Both services include arguments to facilitate the RAG system queries:

 * *return_answer_only:* Removes the query text from the completion, returning only the answer to the query.